MegaChuck64/Dungineer/README.md

 ---

-do character select scene
+- do character select scene
-think of a better way to handle control of map objects, loading and stuff we don't want to hardcode every tile enhance terminal, selecting history lines, commands,
+- think of a better way to handle control of map objects,
+- loading and stuff
+- we don't want to hardcode every tile
+- enhance terminal, selecting history lines, commands,
+- do movemen
+#
+#
+# Lets actually use components, stop doing oop over inheritance
+# lets create gameobjects with json files
 ---

 ### Lets just make the goal simple